CE-Programming/asm-docs/pages/tutorials/c/getting-started.md

 The end result of all these tutorials is to [ TODO ]

-[ TODO ] : rewrite that following sentence for C Inside of your *CEasm* directory that you created in the [**setup**]({{site.baseurl}}/setup/asmsetup.html) guide, create a new folder called *tutorial_1*.
+[ TODO ] : rewrite that following sentence for C
+Inside of your *CEasm* directory that you created in the [**setup**]({{site.baseurl}}/setup/asmsetup.html) guide, create a new folder called *tutorial_1*.
 Now, inside the *tutorial_1* directory, create a file called *main.asm*.
 This is the file in which you will be placing all of the following code.

 # Prerequisites

 [ TODO ] : talk about the fact that ZDS expects ANSI C (C89), thus some common C99-syntax won't work (give examples, comparisons, etc.)
-[ TODO ] : warn about `_OS( )` etc.
+[ TODO ] : warn about ZDS using IY and the `_OS( )` macro workaround, etc.

 # The Templates

-[ TODO ] : talk about the [future] multiple templates available from the toolchain folder (or will we put them in this doc repo?) but anyway, we'll start with a simple one here.
+[ TODO ] : talk about the [future] multiple templates available from the toolchain folder (or will we put them in this doc repo?)
+but anyway, we'll start with a simple one here.

 # Introduction